The Four Seasons of Your Cycle

 Here are the benefits of living according to your cycle:

-- You’ll feel better (and be a little less hard on yourself on those days where you’re not feeling your best!)
+- You’ll feel better (and be a little less hard on yourself on those days when you’re not feeling your best!)

 - You can make better decisions